-- a.
+a.
 Open the file Sample-e Table Sort DATA Original, which is one of the files you downloaded at the start of the term.
-You will use this file in this section on sorting and on the next two sections on Mail Merge and Mailing Labels (hence the word DATA in the file name). - b.
-Save the document to your Word Exam folder using the name Sample-f Table Sort DATA Done - c.
+You will use this file in this section on sorting and on the next two sections on Mail Merge and Mailing Labels (hence the word DATA in the file name).

+- Save the document to your Word Exam folder using the name Sample-f Table Sort DATA Done - c.
 Convert the text into a table. - d.
-Autofit the column widths. - e.
+AutoFit the columns. - e.
 Make the background of the document White Marble.